 DUI charges often lead to more than just criminal convictions and a notation on your criminal record.
 They also lead to loss of your driver’s license which occurs as a result of a Motor Vehicle Division Hearing.
-If you have been arrested on suspicion of DUI, do not hesitate to contact an experienced Phoenix Motor Vehicle Division Hearing attorney.
+If you have been arrested on suspicion of DUI criminal charge, do not hesitate to contact an experienced Phoenix Motor Vehicle Division Hearing attorney.

 A motor vehicle division hearing occurs simultaneously with criminal proceedings after you are arrested for suspicion of DUI.
 A Motor Vehicle Division hearing often occurs because you refused to take a blood test or breathalyzer at the time of your arrest.
 This typically leads to automatic revocation of your license and a requirement to attend a Motor Vehicle Division hearing to determine the fate of your license revocation.

 During the process, you will go before an administrative judge who determines the status of your license.
 The state must be able to prove that the law enforcement officer had just cause to pull you over or suspect that you were driving under the influence.
 There must also be sufficient evidence to indicate that the law enforcement officer informed you of the consequences of refusing a chemical test.

 While Motor Vehicle Division Hearings typically involve DUI offenses, they can occur as the result of other traffic violations in certain circumstances.